MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/subscriptions/move-users-different-subscription.md

 ### Save Viva Engage information

 Admins can export all messages, notes, files, topics, users, and groups to a .zip file.
-For more information, see [Export data from Viva Engage Enterprise](/viva/engage/manage-security-and-compliance/export-viva-engage-enterprise-data).
+For more information, see [Manage data in the Viva Engage admin center](/viva/engage/eac-as-manage-data).

 ### How to save SharePoint information